LaChanze consistently brings women of complexity and triumph into the cultural lexicon with a career that has spanned nearly forty Broadway seasons.

 Best credit: mom to Segi and Sumi.

-Kristin Caskey is Executive Vice President, Content and Creative at Ambassador Theatre Group, where she oversees the producing department and theatrical programming for ATG’s North American venues.
-Together with her producing partner Mike Isaacson, Kristin has produced a number of Broadway and award-winning shows including The Last Five Years, The Wiz, Gutenberg!
-The Musical, Parade (Tony Award), Appropriate (Tony Award), Neil Simon’s Plaza Suite; David Byrne’s American Utopia (Special Tony Award); Fun Home (Tony Award); The Humans (Tony Award); Red (Tony Award); Legally Blonde (Olivier Award).
+Kristin Caskey is Chief Content Officer, North America for ATG Entertainment, where she oversees the producing department and theatrical programming for ATG’s North American venues.
+Together with her producing partner Mike Isaacson, Kristin has produced a number of Broadway and award-winning shows including Gutenberg!
+The Musical, Parade (Tony Award), Appropriate (Tony Award), Neil Simon’s Plaza Suite, David Byrne’s American Utopia, (Special Tony Award), Fun Home (Tony Award), The Humans (Tony Award), Red (Tony Award), and Legally Blonde (Olivier Award).

 Charles Flateman is Executive Vice President at the Shubert Organization, America’s oldest professional theatre company and the largest theatre owner on Broadway.
 Mr. Flateman is also CEO of Audience Rewards, The Official Loyalty Program of Broadway and the Arts; and is a board member at Entertainment Benefits Group, which provides travel, consumer goods, and entertainment e-commerce solutions for brands and consumers in the United States.